 This is determined by the Expected Family Contribution (EFC) and is based on the processing results of the FAFSA and WASFA.
 The EFC is primarily based on income and household size, and occasionally may include other criteria.
 A zero EFC represents the highest exceptional financial need.

-- For summer quarter we expect to serve all students with an EFC between 0 – 5000.
+- For fall quarter we expect to serve all students with an EFC between 0 – 5000.

 The 2021 – 22 application uses income earned in 2019.
 If you experienced a significant decrease in your income since 2019, you can submit a Special Conditions – Reduction in Income form, which asks the financial aid office to reevaluate your income level and potentially reduce your EFC.

 International students have a different process to follow and different requirements for approval of funding.
 This is because international students are not eligible to submit a FAFSA or a WASFA.
 Contact the International Education Office directly.